MaximeNdutiye/CanvasEditor/readme.md

-# Canvas Editor
+# Canvas

 ## About

-Simple Electron app for drawing using HTML Canvas, and for basic video capture.
+Simple Electron app for desktop capture. this app used Electron's ` desktopCapturer ` API

 ### To Run